maramara/maramara.github.io/_projects/mgr.md

 ## From design to implementation

-After initial wireframing iterations, I was able to create a modular design with components that can be easily extended for specific needs.
+After initial wireframing iterations, I was able to create a modular design with components that could be easily extended for specific needs.
-The implementation of design followed the atomic design philosophy and was served from one central place into all of the demo applications for ease of use and maintenance.
+The implementation of design components was based on Foundation framework and was served from one central repository into all of the demo applications for ease of use and maintenance.

 The central design repository also consists of a simple dynamic style guide for easier implementation into future projects.